simonw/datasette/docs/plugin_hooks.rst

 The view function can be a regular function or an ``async def`` function, depending on if it needs to use any ``await`` APIs.

 The function can either return a :ref:`internals_response` or it can return nothing and instead respond directly to the request using the ASGI ``send`` function (for advanced uses only).

+It can also rase the ``datasette.NotFound`` exception to return a 404 not found error, or the ``datasette.Forbidden`` exception for a 403 forbidden.

 See :ref:`writing_plugins_designing_urls` for tips on designing the URL routes used by your plugin.